-The accompanying financial statements present only the Electric Enterprise Fund ("Electric Fund") of the City of Vernon, California ("the City"), and do not fairly present the financial position and results of the operations of the City.
-The Electric Fund accounts for the independent operations and the maintenance of the City's electric utility.
-The Electric Fund is administered as an independent fiscal and accounting entity with a self-balancing set of accounts recording revenues, related liabilities, obligations, reserves, and equities, segregated for the purpose of carrying out specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.
+The accompanying financial statements present only the Vernon Public Utilities ("VPU") of the City of Vernon, California (the "City"), and do not fairly present the financial position and results of the operations of the City.
+The VPU accounts for the independent operations and the maintenance of the City's electric, gas, water, and fiber optics utilities.
+A fund, or utility, administered by the VPU is an independent fiscal and accounting entity with a self-balancing set of accounts recording resources, related liabilities, obligations, reserves, and equities, segregated for the purpose of carrying out specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.

-For additional information regarding the City of Vernon, refer to the City's annual financial report.
+For additional information regarding the City, refer to the City's annual financial report.

-The financial statements of the Electric Fund have been prepared in conformity with the U.S. generally accepted accounting principles ("U.S. GAAP").
+The financial statements of the VPU have been prepared in conformity with the U.S. generally accepted accounting principles ("U.S. GAAP").
 The Governmental Accounting Standards Board ("GASB") is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The significant accounting policies of the Electric Fund are described below.
+The significant accounting policies of the VPU are described below.